appsecnz/appsecnz.github.io/conference/speakers.md

 #### Speaker Biography

 **Tom Isaacson** has been an embedded developer for 20 years.
-He hasn’t bothered learning web development because he still thinks the internet is a passing fad, but he's been forced to think about security after his employer added networking to their products.
+He hasn't bothered learning web development because he still thinks the internet is a passing fad, but he's been forced to think about security after his employer added networking to their products.

 -----------